Princeadedayo/DSA-Second-Project-Documentation-2/README.md

 • The absence of bonus rule data limits the full exploration of total compensation disparities; therefore, further analysis including bonus data is recommended.

+## Final Remarks
+This report provides a comprehensive HR analytics framework for assessing gender distribution and pay gaps in a manufacturing environment.
+By following robust data cleaning, visualization, and analysis practices as outlined above, organizations can identify key areas of disparity and work proactively towards fostering an equitable workplace.
+Although the present study is limited by the absence of bonus rule data, the insights gained from base salary and performance ratings analysis lay the groundwork for future, more comprehensive compensation reviews.
+A deep-dive continuous monitoring strategy is recommended, where periodic EDA updates and iterative renements can help the organization achieve sustained improvements in gender equity and pay fairness.
+The methodologies applied herein can also be adapted to other datasets or sectors, thereby serving as a model for data-driven human resource optimization in today’s competitive business environment.
+By investing in systematic data collection, rigorous analysis, and proactive policy adjustments, manufacturing organizations can not only meet regulatory standards but also build diverse, high-performing teams that drive innovation and long-term success.